 Guidelines on MOE & DHS Financial Assistance Scheme and Opportunity Fund

-- MOE had announced that the Government will invest more to help children from low income families.
+1. MOE provides financial assistance to needy Singaporean students from Government and Government-aided schools.
 The aim is to ensure that education remains affordable and no child will be denied an education due to a lack of financial support.
 MOE has therefore implemented the following:

-- Subsidy for Overseas Study & CCA Programmes: To prepare our students for a more globalised world, we have created more opportunities for them to be exposed to the different cultures of the world through visits and exchange programmes with schools overseas.
+c.
+Subsidy for Overseas Learning Journeys: To prepare our students for a more globalised world, we have created more opportunities for them to be exposed to the different cultures of the world through visits, immersion and exchange programmes with schools overseas.
 Such programmes are mostly optional (except for the immersion trips under the Bicultural Studies Programme) and Opportunity Fund can be used to subsidise needy students in meeting the expenses of such programmes.